 On May 15, 2017, the Puerto Rico Fiscal Agency and Financial Advisory Authority (FAFAA) and the Government Development Bank for Puerto Rico (GDB) entered into a Restructuring Support Agreement (the "RSA") with a significant portion of the GDB's creditors.
 The parties to the RSA agreed to undertake a financial restructuring of the GDB pursuant to a Qualifying Modification under Title VI of PROMESA (the "Qualifying Modification").
-On August 9, 2018, the GDB commenced the solicitation of votes on the Qualifying Modification and on August 10, 2018 commenced an action to obtain court approval of the Qualifying Modification.
+On August 9, 2018, the GDB commenced the solicitation of votes on the Qualifying Modification.
 Following the conclusion of voting on September 12, 2018, the GDB announced that it received the necessary votes from holders of claims subject to the Qualifying Modification (the "Participating Bond Claims") to approve the Qualifying Modification, as required under PROMESA.
-On November 6, 2018, the Qualifying Modification was approved by the Federal Court.
-On November 29, 2019, the FAFAA and the GDB announced the consummation of the Qualifying Modification.
+On November 6, 2018, the QDB announced the consummation of the GDB announced the GDB announced the consummation of the GDB announced the consummation of the GDB.